TYPE DESIGN INFORMATION PAGE last updated on Tue Oct 3 21:55:33 EDT 2023

 On MyFonts, he writes: Daniel Isdell Dan Isdell is a graphic artist, web designer and programmer living in San Jose, California.
 He has been a font addict from an early age, first with pencils and markers and then with good old Speedball pens.
 He designed his first full font at age 15.
 Attending a technical high school gave him the opportunity to learn typesetting by hand with movable metal type.
 His parents were both bookbinders and one of his first jobs was working at a real type foundry, where part of his job was stocking the linotype machines with fresh lead and melting galleys full of no longer needed type.
 Later, working as an engineer allowed him to use computers and CAD systems to design letterforms.
 As a Senior Web Design Engineer and graphic artist he had the opportunity to apply his love of typography to logos and user-interface design.
 Although he has yet to publish any of his letterform fonts, he has released the Celtic Knot Font.
 Its development stemmed from his interest in his hereditary Scottish culture, and the study of Celtic knotwork as embellishments for his leatherwork, knife-making and jewelry-making hobbies.
 The Celtic Knot Font has been a big success with well over 8000 copies sold.
 [Google] [MyFonts] [More] ⦿

 Cynthia Batty (formerly, Cynthia Hollandsworth) was born in Washington, DC in 1955 (MyFonts) or 1956.
-She studied at the California College of Arts and Crafts in Oakland, CA. She was the manager of the department of type design and development at Agfa Compugraphic in Massachusetts.
-Currently, she is the vice-presdident of Simon&Schuster in New York.
+She studied at the California College of Arts and Crafts in Oakland, CA, and managed the department of type design and development at Agfa Compugraphic in Massachusetts.
+She was President of AlphaOmega, a design studio dedicated to typeface development.
+She was also the Director of Typeface Development at High Technology Solutions, in Poughkeepsie, New York.
+Currently (?), she is the vice-presdident of Simon&Schuster in New York.
 For a few years, she was Executive Director of ATypI, involved, in particular in the ATypI meetings in Vancouver and Prague.

 Daniel L. Isdell